-The Home and Community Based (HCB) waiver program provides Medicaid-paid services and supports to the elderly or to adults and children with physical disabilities to help them to live at home rather than in an institutional setting.
+The Home and Community Based (HCB) waiver is part of Kentucky's 1915(c) HCBS Medicaid waiver program.
+HCB provides assistance to the elderly or to adults and children with physical disabilities to help them live in the community as independently as possible.

 - Attendant Care